dPwr394/theAdventureBall/README.md

 It was pretty fun to play the adventure ball, there was livesplit support, most of the bugs were fixed and we had a good time on our discord server.
 So, "what went wrong?" you might ask, well, after a while (5~ months), we got too busy with other things.
 We WANTED to develop T.A.B yet could not find the right time to do so.

-Then, came the great burnout - We didn't have anything new no add or fix, I thought of a concept for a new game so T.A.B was not among my priorities.
+Then, came the great burnout - We didn't have anything new to add or fix, I thought of a concept for a new game so T.A.B was not among my priorities.
 This is the main reason why the adventure ball is now open source.

 yours truly,<BR>